dbajaj123/Corning/LinkedIn_Post.md

 Huge thanks to the Corning team for the mentorship and the opportunity to work on such an impactful real-world problem!
 This experience perfectly demonstrates how physics-informed AI can drive both innovation and sustainability in manufacturing.

-The complete implementation is now available on GitHub: [link to your repository]
+The complete implementation is now available on GitHub: https://github.com/dbajaj123/Corning

 #AI #MachineLearning #PhysicsInformedNeuralNetworks #Manufacturing #Innovation #Corning #FutureInnovator #DeepLearning #IndustrialAI #SmartManufacturing #PINN #TensorComputing #AdvancedCeramics